Internectio/Locuscraft/README.md

 My Tasks are unlike posts and community goals in that they aren't subscribed to, but are instead created by the user for individual reasons.
 Being personal, they don't award community points.
 These tasks can be short-term or long-term.
 They include the user's daily to-do's as well as their long-term goals in life.

-The user's goals can be display personal tasks on their homepage in timeline format or in list format.
+The user's personal tasks can be displayed on their homepage in timeline format or in list format.
 Typically it will be displayed in order of which one needs to be completed soonest, but it can be sorted or filtered like posts/community tasks.

 Each task has a variety of entry fields, tools, and settings that can be customized to fit the task.
 Our goal in designing My Tasks is to give the user as many tools as possible to assist them in completing that goal, so this list will surely be lengthened.